sidkshatriya/me/003-Rd-makes-significant-advances.md

 So if you're looking to port over a project to _your_favorite_language_, make sure there is a large test-suite.
 Not only will it help you with robustness and correctness, it will become a fun "arcade" game as you keep working on boosting your test pass-percentage.

-For completeness, I want to also appreciate `rr`'s amazing logs that let you know what the program is doing as its records/replays execution of a program.
+For completeness, I want to also appreciate `rr`'s amazing logs that let you know what the program is doing as it records/replays execution of a program.
 These logs were invaluable in solving bugs in the `rd` port.
 I would simply compare the logs produced by `rd` and `rr` in many situations and this has helped me solve some complex bugs in the `rd` port.

 ## A "Shout Out" to the kakoune modal editor